sighupio/furyctl/README.md

 ### 2. Download the modules

-To download packages, run `furyctl vendor` (within the same directory where your `Furyfile` is located)
+Run `furyctl vendor` (within the same directory where your `Furyfile` is located) to download the modules.

 `furyctl` will download all the packages in a `vendor/` directory.

+> 💡 **TIP**
+>
+> Use the `-H` flag in the `furyctl vendor` command to download using HTPP(S) instead of the default SSH.
+This is useful if you are in an environment that restricts the SSH traffic.

 ## Self-Provisioning

-The self-provisioning feature is available with two commands:
+The self-provisioning feature is available via two commands:

-- `furyctl bootstrap`: use it to create the required infrastructure to place the cluster.
-Skip it if you already managed to have passed all the cluster requirements.
+- `furyctl bootstrap`: creates the required networking infrastructure
-- `furyctl cluster`: Deploys a Fury cluster.
+- `furyctl cluster`: creates a Fury cluster.

 Both commands provide the following subcommands: